Call Wall & Put Wall Explained

 1. The Wall as a Magnet

 In a positive GEX environment with price below the Call Wall, there's often a gravitational pull toward the Call Wall as expiration approaches.
-This is because dealers who are short gamma want to see their options expire at the money or in the money — they don't want a massive delta swing.
+This is because dealers who are long gamma at heavy-OI strikes benefit from price pinning near those strikes — the gamma earned from their long-options exposure stays as profit when delta swings stay small around the pin.
 The mechanical result is that price tends to gravitate toward the strike with the most gamma.
 Trading in the direction of the nearest wall in a pinning environment can be a low-risk drift trade.

 2. The Wall as a Ceiling